kasparthommen/java-code-gen/README.md

 }
 ```

-The annotation process will then generate four classes, two of which are as follows:
+The annotation processor will now generate four classes, two of which are as follows:

 ```java